SAGEKING23/Presentation-Designs/README.md

 # Presentation Designs
-A collection of Presentation designs for use in Powerpoint, Excel and PowerBI
+A collection of Presentation designs for use in Powerpoint, Excel, PowerBI and Canva
 <br>
 **These will be uploaded as files on the repository.**
 ## Powerpoint